-There must be a collective effort from all religious, social, law enforcement and grass root organizations to bring peace to these communities.
-Peace is the common denominator that allows us to transcend above our religious, political and racial differences.
+There must be a collective effort from all religious, social, law enforcement, and grassroots organizations to bring peace to these communities.
+Peace is the common denominator that allows us to transcend above our religious, political, and racial differences.

-We all must as Peacekeepers eliminate these conflicts so that we can together to create an environment of peace.
+As Peacekeepers, we all must eliminate these conflicts so that we can together create an environment of peace.